It may not come as a surprise to you that the customer’s habits and expectations have changed.

 Chatbots Create Sales Opportunities

 Chatbots can boost your conversion rate by engaging 100% of a website’s visitors.
 How does it work?
-Let’s imagine that your returning customer just opened your website again – a chatbot then prompts the message to the client and offers a discount voucher.
+Let’s imagine that your returning customer just opened your website again – a chatbot such as our good old Tidus then prompts the message to the client and offers a discount voucher.

 If the customer accepts the offer and redeems the voucher, both sides are satisfied – the customer saved some money and you increased your sales.